-Operational risk is defined as the risk of loss or earnings volatility arising from inadequate or failed internal processes, people and systems technology, or from external events.
+Operational risk is defined as the risk of direct or indirect loss arising from inadequate or failed internal processes, people and systems, or from external events.

 We recognise operational risk as a significant risk category, and strive to manage this within acceptable levels through the promotion of sound operational risk management practices.